th2-net/th2-read-log/README.md

 + aliases - the mapping between alias and files that correspond to that alias
     + pathFilter - filter for files that correspond to that alias
     + regexp - the regular expression to extract data from the source lines
+    + directionRegexps - the map from direction to regexp to determine the direction for source line
     + groups - the groups' indexes to extract from line after matching the regexp.
 If not specified all groups will be published
     + timestampRegexp - the regular expression to extract the timestamp from the log's line.
       If _timestampRegexp_ is **not** specified the message's timestamp will be generated automatically (no additional data is added to the message).